Red River Delta asked to lead Vietnam’s economic restructuring

 The PM made the requirement while chairing a conference in Quang Ninh province on the implementation of the Government’s Action Programme to realise the Politburo’s Resolution on directions for socio-economic development and defence and security assurance in the Red River Delta to 2030, with a vision to 2045.

-Therefore, PM Chinh asked relevant ministries, sectors and 11 localities in the region to quickly build specific programmes and plans of actions to realise the Politburo’s Resolution and the Government’s Action Plan.
+Therefore, PM Chinh asked relevant ministries, sectors and 11 localities in the region to quickly build specific programmes and plans of action to realise the Politburo’s Resolution and the Government’s Action Plan.

 To attract investment, it is necessary to build infrastructure, cut unnecessary administrative procedures, create a more favourable business and investment environment, and promptly organise dialogues to help enterprises address difficulties, added Chinh.